iwawomaru/SUSANoh/README.md

 ## Notice by ueno

-[] catch camera data
+[C] catch camera data

 [] make LRF Rulebase
     [] catch LRF value

-[] add ball friction in world file
+[C] add ball friction in world file
-    [] confirm friction of ball in gazebo-7 **caution**
+    [C] confirm friction of ball in gazebo-7 **caution** ball friction is not supported in any gazebo. <velocity_decay> tag realize similar things.
-If a user uses Gazebo-2, Gazebo-2 can't use friction of ball.
-Gazebo-7 may use it.
+But this tag applicates a model in the air.

 [] install Gzweb environment in server